jmesparre/jm/memory-bank/progress.md

 ## Current Status

-The project is in the development phase.
-The foundational structure and technical context have been established, and the memory bank has been updated.
-Scroll-based page navigation has been implemented and is functional, but requires further refinement for user experience.
+The project is actively under development.
+Significant progress has been made on setting up the core structure, adding new service and blog pages, and integrating new components.
+The memory bank has been thoroughly updated to reflect these changes.

 ## Known Issues

-- The content for all website sections (including services, portfolio items, and blog posts) is not yet created.
+- The content for all website sections (including services, portfolio items, and blog posts) is still placeholder and needs to be created.
 - Specific design details and visual prototypes are pending.
 - The choice of backend technology for the contact form and the headless CMS for the blog are pending decisions.
 - **Scroll-based page navigation is too sensitive**, leading to rapid page skipping when scrolling quickly.
 A debounce/timer is needed.